ManuFerHi/SiDi-FPGA/Cores/Console/NES/Readme.md

 ## Joystick support

 * Use one or two gamepads
-* Buttons 3 and 4 are Select and Start
+* Buttons X and Y are Turbo A and Turbo B
-* F12 to open OSD menu

 ## Keyboard support
+* F12 - Open the OSD menu
 * 1 - Switch to joystick A
 * 2 - Switch to joystick B
 * Up, Down, Left, Right